How a Credit Score Simulator Works

 A credit score simulator is a tool designed to help you understand the factors that go into calculating your credit score.
 With credit score simulators, you can explore how many points you stand to gain or lose by improving your on-time payment history, closing an account, or asking for a higher credit limit.

-Credit score simulators can help you understand how your credit score might change before you take action.
-These tools rely on unique data from your credit profile, such as your credit utilization, payment history, and credit mix, to calculate your current score and create a simulated scenario for potential changes.
+Credit score simulators may help you understand how your credit score might change before you take action.
+These tools rely on unique data from your credit profile, such as your credit utilization, payment history, and credit mix, to calculate your current score and create a simulated scenario for potential changes.1

-More and more banks and other financial service providers are offering credit score simulators.
+Banks and other financial service providers may offer credit score simulators.
 Some of those providers charge for using the tool, while others, like the FICO® Score Simulator from American Express® MyCredit Guide (FICO is a registered trademark of Fair Isaac Corporation in the U.S. and other countries.), offer it for free.

 Factors That Affect Your Credit Score